 Most women are very uncomfortable talking about financial matters.
 To make things easier, try to talk to people whose job it is to have that information.
 Recruiters are one good source because they have a comprehensive view of an industry and are often trying to be viewed as thought-leaders in the space.
 They will sometimes publish annual salary reports.

 Human resources employees in your network are another source of information when you're in the negotiation process.
-You may have to ask for introductions to their connections, if they don’t know the answer or much beyond a large salary range.
+You may have to ask for introductions to their connections if they don’t know the answer or much beyond a large salary range.
 It may still be helpful to hear what they have to say.

-3. "Hi Mark, my friend Beverly said you might be able to help me out.
+Example: "Hi Mark, my friend Beverly said you might be able to help me out.
 She told me you're a fellow Marketing Director.
 I'm in the advanced stages of interviewing with a company for that role and I'm wondering whether you think a salary range of $X-$Y is competitive in the marketplace."

 One way to reduce tension when asking for salary information among friends and acquaintances is to share your own information, however vaguely.

 To virtual strangers within discussion boards, you can simply ask questions about salary with reference to the size of your company, your prospective or current title, and any other information you think is pertinent, such as location.
-There are many specialized professional communities online (e.g. ones for doctors, hedge fund analysts, pharmaceutical salespeople, software engineers) and many provide a forum to pose questions like these.
+There are many specialized professional communities online (e.g. ones for doctors, hedge fund analysts, pharmaceutical salespeople, software engineers) that provide a forum to pose questions like these.
 Sites like Salary.com, Payscale, and Glassdoor also provide useful salary information.

 If your job role or job title is unique, you're an executive, or you work at a smaller company where salary information is harder to come by, you will have to do a deeper investigation.
 For example, if you're evaluating an executive or management position, or very high profile role, consider comparing it to jobs whose salaries are reported in the public domain.